consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ## Color Settings
 The mapping of the `TextAttributesKey` to specific attributes used in an editor is defined by the `EditorColorsScheme` class.
-It can be configured by the user by providing an implementation of `ColorSettingPage` registered in `consulo.colorSettingsPage` extension point.
+It can be configured by the user by providing an implementation of `ColorSettingPage` annotated with `@ExtensionImpl`.
+The base interface `ColorSettingPage` is annotated with `@ExtensionAPI`.

 The _Export to HTML_ feature uses the same syntax highlighting mechanism as the editor, so it will work automatically for custom languages, which provide a syntax highlighter.